DeveloperAliRahi/MiniCRM/README.md

 Cloud sync (optional future module)

+💡 Mac users: You can also double-click the crm.command file to launch the app instantly.

 🪪 License

 This project is licensed under the MIT License.

 👨‍💻 Author

 Ali Rahi
 developer@alirahi.com

 https://alirahi.com